kevinlowe0x3F7/ios-decal-proj4/README.md

 ### Controller
 * MainRestaurantViewController
     * Handles swipe gestures to save a restaurant or move onto the next one, also handles transitions to settings and user profile.
+When the BasicDraggableRestaurantView is tapped, the user will be sent to the DetailedRestaurantView which displays more information for the restaurant.
 * SavedRestaurantViewController
     * Organizes the table view, with option to delete a restaurant from the profile.
 Tapping on an restaurant in this table view will take